anu-priya79/No-Snooze-Alarm/README.md

 # No-Snooze-Alarm
-It is an case study for an alarm app.
+It is a case study for an alarm app.